The 44th Annual Walter C. Schnackenberg Memorial Lecture

 Mr. Tilden is a PLU alum (1983) and former member of the Board of Regents.
 Under the leadership of Mr. Tilden and his team, Alaska has earned recognition for ranking highest in customer satisfaction among traditional North American carriers for nine consecutive years.
 The airline has been widely recognized for its philanthropy, community service, and environmental stewardship.
-The event is free and open to the public.

 Tenth Annual Powell-Heller Conference for Holocaust Education

 The 2017 Conference, “Synagogue & Church”, took place November 1-3, 2017 on the PLU campus.

 The conference explored the controversial role of the Roman Catholic Church and its relationship to the events of the Holocaust.
 Speakers presented on the heated debate about the role of Pope Pius XII, and examined the role of Catholic anti-Semitism, inaction by many Church leaders, and actions taken by those resisting the Nazis.
 The audience also learned about courageous stories from individual Catholics who resisted, such as Bernhard Litchenberg.